TheRealShoxie/Interactive-Robot-Chess/DOCS/How to build and run/BuildAndRun.md

  > Please supply the filepaths from root example "/.../.../...txt"

+ Furhter it is important to change the file pahts to the chess engines within the chessengines.txt the same way as the filepaths to the txt's have been changed.

 For information on how to add arguments to a roslaunch please refer to: [Roslaunch Explanation](http://wiki.ros.org/roslaunch/Commandline%20Tools).
 Refer specifically to 1.2 Passing in args.

 Possible arguments to set when launching the file: